Share |

 Weight loss surgery post op?
 Now what?

-by Emily Gomez (Weight Lost Hope Gained)
+Emily Gomez (Weight Lost Hope Gained) (a patient from Fort Worth, TX)

 My Billboard for my WLS Center!